 Coordinates: 0°3'57.2'' S, 80°8'22'' W

-Tags: local resources, community development, hands-on, community participation, climate
+Tags: local resources, community practice, hands-on, participation, climate

 Project ID: 136